google/go-cloud/samples/wire/README.md

 # Wire Tutorial

 Let's learn to use Wire by example.
 The [Wire README][readme] provides thorough documentation of the tool's usage.
-For readers eager to jump right in, the [guestbook sample][guestbook] uses Wire to initialize its components.
-Here we are going to build a small greeter CLI to understand how to use Wire.
+For readers eager to see Wire applied to a cloud server, the [guestbook sample][guestbook] uses Wire to initialize its components.
+Here we are going to build a small greeter program to understand how to use Wire.
 The finished product may be found in the same directory as this README.

+## A First Pass of Building the Greeter Program

+Let's create a small program that simulates an event with a greeter greeting guests with a particular message.

-As a first pass, let's say we will create three types: 1) an event, 2) a greeter to greet guests at the event, and 3) a message that the greeter will say to each guest.
+To start, we will create three types: 1) a message for a greeter, 2) a greeter who conveys that message, and 3) an event that starts with the greeter greeting guests.
 In this design, we have three `struct` types:

 ``` go
 type Message string